rajagupta20/Multitenancy/ex6/README.md

 ### Subscribe to Application

+<RAJA -> In multitenancy, there is a concept of provider accounts and subscriber account.
+provider account --> where app is deployed subscriber account --> from where we subscribe the app

+So far, we have deployed and configure the app in a subacount, let scall that provider subaccount.
+Now, you need another subaccount in the same GA.
+Let's call it subscriber account.>

+There are 2 BTP subaccounts involved here.

 Now go back to the main page of your Subaccount in BTP and click on 'Service Marketplace'.

 ![Picture](./images/7.png)